MarxMustermann/OfMiceAndMechs/README.md

 some prototype for a game

 License: GPLv3
+known-dependencies:

+* python3
-known-dependencies: python3 python3-urwid
+* python3-urwid

-== unicode issues ==
+== news ==

-rigth now, the game uses unicode heavily.
-This breaks on basically every operation system except xubtunu.
-Help, Ideas and fallback encodings would be greatly apprechiated, since i'm basically stuck there.
+unicode issues are resolved by having a almost pure ASCII renderer as default.
+Unicode modes can still be configured and can be toggled while playing using '`' (default).
+This means the game is almost cross platform supporting linux and mac.